ezsystems/commerce-documentation/docs/guide/templating/template_resolver.md

 Design is an additional folder in your `Resources/views`.
 Templates in the design folder have to reflect the structure of the bundle or bundles that you want to override.

-In this example you prepare templates for a website redesign with a provisional name `redesign2020`.
+In this example you prepare templates for a website redesign with a provisional name `new_redesign`.

 ### Step 1.
 Change `config_{env}.yml` or `parameters.yml`